jwest22/reddit-vector-analysis/README.md

 ### Overview

 1. **Reprocessing Data**:
     * The script will prompt you to decide whether to reprocess posts and comments.
     * If you choose **yes**:
         * It will clear the contents of the input, embed, and output directories.
         * It will then retrieve recent posts and comments from the specified subreddit and generate embeddings.
         * Embeddings will be clustered and analyzed, and the FAISS index will be built.

 2. **Using Existing Data**:
     * If you choose **no**:
         * The script will check for existing embeddings and FAISS index.
         * If found, it will load the FAISS index and perform the clustering and analysis.
         * If not found, it will prompt you to reprocess the data.

 3. **Performing Similarity Search**:
     * The script will prompt you to enter a query text.
     * It will generate the embedding for the query and perform a similarity search using FAISS.
     * Top k similar posts/comments will be displayed along with their distances.
     * The results will be saved to the output directory with a timestamp.

-Semantic Search Example:
+**Semantic Search Example**:
 ![Description of Image](semantic-search-example.png)

 ## Usage